Sharing my favorite dining room wall decor ideas to inspire you to dress up your empty dining room walls with style!

 Adding a gas or wood-burning fireplace to a home is often a very costly renovation but have you considered adding an electric fireplace?
 They’ve come a long way in looking more realistic in recent years!
 They can be installed pretty much anywhere there’s a power outlet since no venting is required.

 You can choose either a freestanding electric fireplace or an electric fireplace insert.
 Freestanding electric fireplaces like {this fireplace} include the mantle surround so you don’t need to do much of anything other than plug it in.
-You can even find freestanding fireplaces with a tiled surround such as {this fireplace} with a Carrara marble surround in a herringbone pattern.
+You can even find freestanding fireplaces with a tiled surround such as {this fireplace} with a marble surround.

 On the other hand, an electric fireplace insert is similar to a gas insert in that you need to build a surround for it.
 It’s more work but allows for more personalization (you can choose your own tile, mantel, etc. so that it fits in perfectly with the style of your home).
 And it gives you a more built-in look similar to a gas or wood-burning fireplace.